 If you’ve found yourself on this page, you’re probably trying to figure out if I’m the best therapist to help you.
-I understand this the process of finding the right therapist can be hard and my hope is that the information below will shed some light on who I am, who I serve, and how I can help you.
+The process of finding the right therapist can be hard.
+My hope is that the information below will shed some light on who I am, who I serve, and how I can help you.
 If you have additional questions, please reach out.

 Let’s Get to Know One Another